obsidiansystems/daml-syndicated-loan/README.md

 ## Building the Project

-If you're a nix user, you can use `nix-shell` to enter a shell with all the required dependencies.
+If you're a [Nix](nixos.org/) user, you can use `nix-shell` to enter a shell with all the required dependencies.
 Otherwise, install the daml sdk by following the directions [here](https://docs.daml.com/getting-started/installation.html).

 Once you have the sdk, you can run: